Updated: October 25, 2023

 When purchasing a home, stamp duty must be paid to the notary at the time of the deed of sale (see the next section for more info on the Notary).
 This stamp duty has a 0.8 percent rate.

 You also have to pay stamp duty when you take out bank mortgages.
 The tax on the stamp duty is 0.6 percent if the repayment duration is longer than five years.
 It is 0.5 percent if it is less than five years.

-Transactions involving corporate property ownership are exempt from stamp duty.
+Note that corporate property ownership transactions are exempt from stamp duty.

 And thirdly, although not a tax, you’ll need to take into account notary fees.
 The Notary is the private entity responsible for providing you with the official documents that prove you are the owner of the property.
 This fee usually amounts to €1,200.

 Property Taxes in Portugal: Taxes After the Purchase

 The following taxes are those that you will need to pay after you have purchased your new property.